Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 The script only works with class, order, family, genus, species.
 That way I can make the LCA calculation fairly lazy: instead of having to build a graph of all taxonomic levels and doing weird graph-based magic, I can just calculate the sets of unique species, unique genera, unique families, unique orders, unique classes, and check set size after filtering.
 If the set size is > 1, set this taxonomic level's taxonomic label to 'dropped'.
 Easier than breaking my head trying to come up with recursive tree-walking algorithms for the sake of methodological complexity you can publish in a paper, I'd rather have results.

+- My BLAST results have NAs for taxonomy IDs so everything breaks.

+Your BLAST database was not made using taxonomy IDs.
+Make a table of sequence IDs and their associated taxonomy IDs, then run this:

+    makeblastdb -dbtype nucl -in your_database.fasta -parse_seqids -taxid_map your_database.taxids.txt

 - I have more questions!

 Please contact me at pbayer@minderoo.org